jethrokuan/z/man/man1/z.md

 stored in a file located at `$Z_DATA`.

-After a short learning phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line, in order.
+After a short learning phase, z will take you to the most 'frecent' directory that matches ALL of the strings given on the command line, in order.

 For more details about frecency, see https://github.com/rupa/z.